muses-code-js/learn-nodejs/_steps/step3-create-server.markdown

 To run a Node.js program we use the `node` program.

-Type the following command in the Cloud9 terminal or your local terminal in the same directory as `server.js` and press ENTER:
+Type the following command in your terminal (from the same directory as `server.js`) and press ENTER:

 ```
 node server.js